The Atheist Bible, CC-BY Fabian M. Suchanek

 Human Rights in Humanism

-Humanism, the particular atheist life stance promoted in this book, holds that governments should follow Human Rights.
-However, as we have seen, Human Rights are just an arbitrary moral framework, with no more intrinsic value than other frameworks.
+Humanism, the particular atheist life stance promoted in this book, holds that governments should follow the UN Declaration of Human Rights.
+However, as we have seen, this declaration is just an arbitrary moral framework, with no more intrinsic value than other frameworks.
 Then why do Humanists adhere to this system and not to some other system?

 Now all of these arguments are valid only if we strive, like Humanists, for the fullest possible development of every individual.
 We may assume that most people strive well for their own development, but why should they strive for the development of others?
 Here, Humanists argue that the development of others is in our own interest: Social pacts are based on reciprocity.
 We grant others what we want to be granted ourselves, so that they grant us what we need.
 Human Rights are designed to be such a pact not for a single society, but for humanity as a whole.

-Now why should we aim for Human Rights, and not for any other global system?
-The reason is that Human Rights target directly the goal of individual flourishing, without any intermediary or overriding goals.
-They do not aim for the glorification of a god, for the adherence to a religion (such as 30), or for the stability of a government (such as 31), but directly for human well-being.
-In this sense, Human Rights are a minimalist framework that does not add supplementary constraints.
+Now why should we aim for the UN Human Rights, and not for any other global system?
+The reason is that the UN Human Rights target directly the goal of individual flourishing, without any intermediary or overriding goals.
+Unlike frameworks that promote a specific religion (such as the Cairo Declaration104) or prioritize government stability (as seen in the ASEAN Declaration105), the UN Human Rights focus solely on human well-being.
+In this sense, the UN Human Rights are a minimalist framework without supplementary constraints.
 Hence, this framework is more likely to find global support than competing frameworks.
-And indeed, Human Rights are the framework that most countries agree on (at least nominally), and the same can be said of no other generalist moral framework.
+And indeed, the UN Human Rights are the framework that most countries agree on (at least nominally), and the same can be said of no other generalist moral framework.

 Don’t like free speech?